-For each possible combination of protocol, attack direction, and side, the set of enabled attack detectors, together with the default attack detector, forms a database used to determine the threshold and action to take when an attack is detected.
+For each attack type, the set of enabled attack detectors, together with the default attack detector, forms a database used to determine the threshold and action to take when an attack is detected.
 When the platform detects a possible attack, it uses the following algorithm to determine the thresholds for attack detection.

-- Enabled attack detectors are scanned from low to high numbers. - If the IP address is permitted by the ACL specified by the attack detector, and a threshold is configured for this combination of protocol, direction and side, then the threshold value specified by this attack detector are used.
+- Enabled attack detectors are scanned from low to high numbers. - If the IP address is permitted by the ACL specified by the attack detector, and a threshold is configured for this attack type, then the threshold values specified by this attack detector are used.
 If not, the scan continues to the next attack detector. - If no attack detector matches the IP address/protocol combination, then the values of the default attack detector are used.

-The same logic is applied when deciding what action the platform should take in handling the attack.
-The action that is used, is the one specified by the lowest-numbered enabled attack detector that has a specific action setting for the attack protocol, direction and side is used.
+The same logic is applied when determining the values to use for the remaining settings: action, subscriber-notification and alarm.
+The value that is used is the one specified by the lowest-numbered enabled attack detector that has a configured value for the attack type.
 If none exists, the configuration of the default attack detector is used.